-We have audited the accompanying financial statements of Louisiana Horsemen's Medical Benefit Trust (the Trust), which comprise the statements of net assets as of December 31, 2021 and 2020 and the related statements of changes in net assets available for benefits for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Louisiana Horsemen's Medical Benefit Trust (the Trust), which comprise the statements of net assets as of December 31, 2022 and 2021 and the related statements of changes in net assets available for benefits for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial status of the Trust as of December 31, 2021 and 2020 and the changes in its financial status for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial status of the Trust as of December 31, 2022 and 2021 and the changes in its net assets for the years then ended in accordance with accounting principles generally accepted in the United States of America.